Sebastianhju/Runeterra-5e/Items/Legendary.md

 ## Black Spear
 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-items/Black Spear.png" Align=right width=8% height=8%>

-- 4500 Gold
 - Spear

-**Charges**: This item has 3 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 6 charges and regains all charges when you finish a long rest.

 **Martial Poise**: Whenever you make an attack with _Black Spear_ you can teleport to a location within 10 feet.

 **Spectral Spears**: Whenever you throw the *Black Spear* it teleports back to your hand when it hits a target or the attack misses.
 When the attack hits a sprectral spear lingers in the black spears place.

 **Rend**: As a bonus action, you can spend three charges to pull out all spectral spears from all creatures within 60 feet of you.
-A target then takes 2d6 force damage for each spear in them.
-If you kill a creature with rend you recharge all charges on this item.
+A target then takes 10 force damage for each spear in them.

+**Oathsworn Protector**: At the end of each long rest, you may select an ally of yours to be your Oathsworn Protector.
+The Oathsworn Protectors damaging effects _Soulmarks_ the target for a minute.
+Whenever you damage a _Soulmarked_ creature with _Black Spear_, you and the Oathsworn Protector heals equal to twice your proficiency bonus.

 _You have +3 to hit and damage rolls with this magical weapon_